HuseenKhan/IEEE-802.11_based_MAC_Simulator/README.md

 Average defer per TXOP/Suessful Transmission.

 # Usage
+To run the simulator, simply execute the `main.py` file.
 To run the simulator, it is sufficient to run the `main.py` file.
+The Simulation_setup.py file sets up the simulation environment.
+It defines:

-The `Simulation_setup.py` create the simulation scenario including number of nodes, frame length and time_slots (Simulation time).
+The number of nodes

-The sensing matrix in `Simulation_setup.py file is to decrale which node can sense who.
+Frame length

+time_slots (simulation duration)

+It also includes a sensing matrix that specifies which nodes can sense each other.
+This matrix helps define the sensing relationships in the simulation scenario.

 ```python
 sensing_matrix = [